 The test typically takes 10 to 15 minutes.
 It does not hurt, but you may feel a warm sensation throughout your body from the IV contrast material.

-An MRI uses a magnetic field and radio waves to create computerized, two- or three-dimensional pictures of structures in your body.
+In an MRI scan, a magnetic field and radio waves are used to create computerized, two- or three-dimensional pictures of structures in your body.
 Doctors may use this test in people who should not have a CT scan, such as those who have renal insufficiency—poorly functioning kidneys—or an allergy to iodine, a substance used in CT contrast dyes.